How Hard Is It to Get a Google Internship? [ANSWERED]

 The interview process at Google may be your biggest hurdle.
 There are multiple interview stages, and you could be eliminated at any point.
 You’ll have to be prepared to handle both technical and behavioral questions.

 Technical aptitude is a great first step, but it’s not enough.
-You’ll need to learn how to communicate so you can explain your thought process to interviewers.
-Working on soft skills and showing your “Googley” side is also a good idea.
+You’ll need to learn how to communicate effectively and explain your thought process to interviewers.
+Additionally, showcasing your “Googley” side is crucial.

 Interview processes at Google are quite dynamic.
 Successful applicants have described their interviews as feeling more like hangouts with lots of laughing and conversing.
 Be flexible with your expectations and let your personality shine through.